Garner State Park: Mount Old Baldy

 Garner State Park is home to Mount Old Baldy, which overlooks the Frio River.
-At its peak, the mountain sits at 1,849 feet above sea level.
+At its peak, the hill sits at 1,849 feet above sea level.

 Panoramic outlook from the north side of Mount Ol' Baldy, overlooking the Frio River.

 Nature

-Flora
+Plants

 The area has rich vegetation due to the canyons angles from southeast to southwest as well as prevailing winds which cool and moisten the area.
+Pecan and American sycamore are found along the river.
+Ashe juniper, Texas live oak, escarpment black cherry, Texas mountain laurel and Texas persimmon abound on the hillsides.

 Bald cypress

-The bald cypress trees line the Frio River, can grow to 120 feet, and live up to 600 years.
+Bald cypress trees line the Frio River, can grow to 120 feet, and live up to 600 years.
 Their name is derived from the length of time that they are leafless, since they shed leaves in the fall and don’t bloom until late spring.
 The bald cypress help the Frio River by slowing floodwaters, trapping sediment and pollutants.
 They also provide nesting sites, food and shelter for wildlife.

-Arbutus xalapensis
+Texas madrone

-The Arbutus xalapensis, also known as the Texas madrone, is a rare tree that grows to about 20 to 30 feet.
+The Texas madrone is a rare slow-growing, drought-tolerant tree that grows to about 20 to 30 feet.
 The trunk has red inner bark and peels in thin sheets of orange and brown.
-White bell-shaped flowers bloom in spring, and produce red and orange berries.
+White bell-shaped flowers bloom in spring and produce red and orange berries.
+It is found on the rocky, shaded slopes of the hills in Garner State Park.

-Fauna
+Animals

-There is much wildlife in the park such as white-tailed deer, squirrels, raccoons, wild turkeys, striped skunks and other animals.
-Two endangered species of bird nest in this park.
+There is much wildlife in the park such as white-tailed deer, eastern fox squirrel, raccoon, wild turkey, striped skunk and other animals.